simon-anders/htseq/doc/features.rst

    In order to write a GFF file from a sequence of features, this method is provided:

-   .. method GenomicFeature.get_gff_line( with_equal_sign=False )
+      .. method:: GenomicFeature.get_gff_line( with_equal_sign=False )

          Returns a line to describe the feature in the GFF format.
 This works even if the optional attributes given above are missing.
 Call this for each of your ``GenomicFeature`` objects and write the lines into a file to get a GFF file.

 .. function:: parse_GFF_attribute_string( attrStr, extra_return_first_value=False )